ambekadeshmukh/free-genai-bootcamp-2025/le-petit-explorateur/README.md

 ### Frontend Setup

-1. In a new terminal, navigate to the frontend directory:
+1. Navigate to the frontend directory:
 ```bash
 cd ../frontend
 ```